-Polish cheese crepes (nalesniki) are made using sweetened cottage cheese ('twarog') with a hint of vanilla.
+Polish crepes, naleśniki, are soft, fluffy and made using a sweetened cottage cheese filling with a hint of vanilla.
 They are quick and simple to make and absolutely delicious!

-Polish cheese crepes are made using a simple crepes batter as well as 'twarog' (traditional Polish cottage cheese) filling, both lightly sweetened.
-Crepes in Poland are not strictly breakfast food and even though this is a 'sweet' recipe these crepes are often served for lunch or supper, in addition to breakfast, snack or dessert.
+Crepes in Poland are not strictly breakfast food.
+Even though this is a 'sweet' recipe naleśniki are often served for lunch or supper, in addition to breakfast, snack or dessert.
 Poles really do love their crepes!

-Traditionally these crepes are made with Polish twarog which has a similar flavour to cottage cheese but has a crumbly rather than creamy texture.
-(This is the same cheese that's also used to make authentic Polish pierogi).
-All Polish stores sell twarog, however, if you can't get it use ordinary cottage cheese (the creamy kind), quark or fromage frais (fromage blanc).
+Twarόg has a similar, tangy flavour to cottage cheese but has a crumbly rather than creamy texture.
+(This is the same cheese that's also used to make Polish pierogi ruskie, sweet cheese pierogi, Polish cheesecake and lazy pierogi).
+All Polish stores sell twarόg, however, if you can't get it you can use ordinary cottage cheese (the creamy kind), cream cheese, quark or fromage frais (fromage blanc).

 Top tip